zvifadzomatsenazingoni/Poverty-project/README.md

 # Poverty-project
 The files shared provides a guide of how the data used to plot some of the Figures presented in the manuscript were generated.
+No weights were used in this analysis.

 SOURCE DATA FILES